roemeren/tableau-workbook-extractor/README.md

 #### Method 1: Run Executable (Windows Only)

-The tool can be run on Windows by double-clicking on the executable `tableau-workbook-extractor.exe` inside the `dist` subfolder, which will run a packaged version of the main script `tableau-workbook-extractor.py`.
+The tool can be run on Windows by double-clicking on the executable `tableau-workbook-extractor.exe` inside the `dist` subfolder.

 Notes:

 - The tool has been created using version 6.0.2. on Windows (graphviz-6.0.2 64-bit EXE installer).
 Installing more recent versions may be blocked by Microsoft Defender SmartScreen.
 - separate Linux/MacOS versions can be created by running PyInstaller resp. on Linux or MacOS.
+- the executable is a packaged version of the main script `tableau-workbook-extractor.py`, created with [PyInstaller](https://pyinstaller.org/en/stable/).
+A new version of the executable can be created by changing the directory to the one containing the `tableau-workbook-extractor.py` and then running the command `pyinstaller --onefile tableau-workbook-extractor.py`.

 #### Method 2: Run Python script (using Anaconda)